top of page

 2. Recipients actively involved

-3. Teams with social passion
+3. Teams with a social passion

-To ensure that the people who execute the project deliver high-impact social results, we will work in teams with social passion.
+To ensure that the people who execute the project deliver high-impact social results, we will work in teams with a social passion.

 4. Transparency